 Couples therapy works, but just not in the way that it is traditionally practiced today.

 (2) We believe ordinary couples can learn what good couples therapy is and isn't.
 Then choose a therapist based upon that knowledge.

 Helping couples using only a "commonsense" approach falls painfully short.

 One of the most recognized couples researchers in the world kept a careful record of his own predictions prior to learning his actual research findings.
 And he was wrong 60% of the time.

 You can't wing-it when it comes to helping troubled marriages.
-You have to know the science.
+You must know the science.
 And you have to practice it routinely, every week, week after week.
 We suggest at least 50% of a therapist's practice should be spent helping couples.

 One example of this "commonsense" proven wrong is that your level of marital distress doesn't predict the effectiveness of couples therapy.
-It feels horrible when your relationship is in trouble, but those feelings don't mean effective help will escape you.
+It feels horrible when your relationship is in trouble, but those feelings don't mean couples therapy won't be effective.

 "We believe that only through science can we learn how to repair broken relationships and help people heal.
 It’s not easy.
 But over time, we’ve become better at it, mostly through failure.